Skytzo,Chinks,Music Hates You,Supermonkey,Orbital Karnie. - eyemnkogneeto.com

 Go to content

 At 4 years old all I wanted was to be a drummer.
-I banged on every pot and pan in the house until finally, I got my first drumset that Christmas.
+I banged on every pot and pan in the house until finally my parents got sick of it and I got my first drum-set that Christmas.

-She rocked! maybe that had a bit to do with it.
+She rocked! maybe that had a bit to do with it my lifelong dedication.
 I loved her for that.

-I didn't know just how big Buddy Rich's shoes were to even attempt to fill but I did the best I could, and then came Bonham and wrecked the whole damb thing.
+I didn't know just how big Buddy Rich's shoes were to fill until I actually tried.
+I did the best I could, and then came John Bonham and wrecked the whole damb thing.

 He inspired me to practice almost every day for the better part of 42 years.
-Everytime I sat down behind my kit I always gave it everything I had, thats the truth of it.
-I loved the drums.
+Every time I sat down behind my kit I always gave it everything I had, that's the truth of it.
+I love the drums.

-I know many awesome drummers, most with way more skill and talent than me but I got to share the stage with them on occasion and they didnt mind.
+I know many awesome drummers, most with way more skill and talent than I will ever posses!
+I got to share the stage with them on occasion though and they didn't seem to mind, at least they never told me they did.

-I can't say I was any good at playing the drums but (maybe a little ), but I tried my best.
+I can't say I was any good at playing the drums but I tried my best.

 I met and played with some of the greatest musicians imaginable in my travels,